breiler/theo/README.md

-# Arduino experimental kit - Laser turrent
+# Arduino Experimental Kit - Target finding laser turrent

 This is the source code for an arduino experimental kit for building a target finding laser turrent using:
  * Ardunio UNO